tinymce/tinymce-docs/CONTRIBUTING.md

 ## Code snippets

-Code snippets should always be complete, executable code blocks starting with the `tinymce` object.
-We write code snippets using [source blocks](https://docs.asciidoctor.org/asciidoc/latest/verbatim/source-blocks/) which starts by specifying the `source` style and the code snippet language in square brackets to enable syntax highlighting.
+Code snippets should be complete, executable code blocks starting with the `tinymce` object.
+We write code snippets using [source blocks](https://docs.asciidoctor.org/asciidoc/latest/verbatim/source-blocks/).
+These start by specifying the `source` style and the code snippet language in square brackets to enable syntax highlighting.
 The language is typically html, css, js, or ts.

 Include any key values pairs and method options that are required to enable a user to test the snippet in a local HTML file.
 You do not need to include the `html` surrounding the `tinymce` object that would be required to make the snippet work.